Call Now!

 – K. Knott

-At Jay Trucks and Associates, our car accident lawyers have a successful track record of recovering compensation for motor vehicle accident victims including a $2,000,000 recovery for the victim of an auto accident who suffered a traumatic brain injury in a collision, a $500,000 recovery for a family business owner that suffered neck fractures in a crash and $240,000 recovery for a 24 year old mother working two jobs that sustained head injuries and broken bones in a collision.
+At Jay Trucks and Associates, our Grand Rapids car accident lawyers have a successful track record of recovering compensation for motor vehicle accident victims including a $2,000,000 recovery for the victim of an auto accident who suffered a traumatic brain injury in a collision, a $500,000 recovery for a family business owner that suffered neck fractures in a crash and $240,000 recovery for a 24-year-old mother working two jobs that sustained head injuries and broken bones in a collision.

 An initial consultation with a licensed Grand Rapids auto accident attorney at our firm is free of charge and there is no requirement for you to take legal action if you have a viable case.
 That means there is no risk to you for contacting us.
-If you hire us to represent you, we do not get paid unless you do first.
+If you hire us to represent you, we do not get paid unless we recover compensation for you.

 Can I File a Car Accident Claim?

-This is one of the first questions potential clients have when they contact our firm and talk to an attorney.
+This is one of the first questions potential clients have when they contact our personal injury law firm and talk to one of our car accident lawyers.
 We need to review the circumstances of your accident, including how the other driver’s negligence may have been involved.

 There are other questions we may need to consider to help us determine whether we may be able to help you: